Contributing #

 Start the site locally #

-There are two ways to run the site locally.
-One is by using the Hugo binaries, the other is by using Docker.
-Although they provide the same functions, Docker might be a hard tool if you’re using it for the first time.
+There are currently three ways to run the site locally.
+One is by using the Hugo binaries, one by using Docker, and another is by using Docker Compose.
+Although they provide the same functions, Docker/Docker Compose might be a hard tool if you’re using it for the first time.
 We encourage you to try it, but if you don’t feel like it you can just use the Hugo binary:

 Using Hugo #